Shearwater Biologging Data Analysis

 • trip_parameter_analysis.py

-Identifies foraging trips based on GPS data and calculates trip-level metrics, including trip duration, maximum distance from the colony, total travel distance, and flight/landing time budgets.
+Identifies foraging trips based on GPS data and calculates trip-level metrics, including trip duration, maximum distance from the colony, total travel distance, flight/landing time budgets, and bearing to the maximum-distance point.

 Download script